jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### Part 2 — Provisions supplementing section 199I

 ### 11 Development contributions commissioners' powers
-(1) The commissioners conducting a hearing on an objection have the same powers that a District Court, in the exercise of its civil jurisdiction, has to conduct and maintain order.
+(1) The commissioners conducting a hearing on an objection have the same powers that the District Court, in the exercise of its civil jurisdiction, has to conduct and maintain order.
 (2) Sections 29 to 31 of the Inquiries Act 2013 apply to the hearing of an objection as if the hearing was an inquiry within the meaning of section 4 of that Act.

 ### 12 Power to summon witness